Determining if Two Functions are Inverse Functions: A complete walkthrough

 Important Considerations:

-• Non-Invertible Functions: Many functions do not have inverse functions over their entire domain.
-To give you an idea, f(x) = x² is not one-to-one over the real numbers, but it is one-to-one if restricted to non-negative or non-positive numbers.
+- Non-Invertible Functions: Many functions do not have inverse functions over their entire domain.
+Take this: f(x) = x² is not one-to-one over the real numbers, but it is one-to-one if restricted to non-negative or non-positive numbers.
 Restricting the domain allows us to define an inverse for a portion of the original function.

 Advanced Cases and Examples